Towards optimal spectral gaps in large genus: Surfaces with few geodesics

 \begin{cor} For all $A>0$ there exists a constant $C$ such that that if $X$ is a hyperbolic surface of area at most $A$ with boundary, $L_0>1$ is arbitrary, and the systole of $X$ is at least $\e>0$, then there is a set of at most points on $X$ such that every point not in a thin rectangle of width at least $L_0$ is within distance $L_0/{48}$ of one of these points. \end{cor}

 For the remainder of this section, given a surface $X$ as in Theorem \ref{T:GraphBound}, and a choice of $L_0$, we fix a set $\mathrm{Net}(X)$ of points as in Corollary \ref{C:Net}.

 Each thin rectangle has two boundary components in the interior of $X$, which we think of as the two ends of the rectangle.
 For each end of each rectangle of width at least $L_0$, add a point on this end to $\mathrm{Net}(X)$.
 These points will be distinguished in that we will remember that that each such point is associated to the end it lies on.
 Since the number of thin rectangles is bounded linearly in terms of $A,$ we have added at most a constant (linear in $A$) number of points to $\mathrm{Net}(X)$.
+(The number of thin rectangles is at most equal to the maximal number of short geodesics in the double.)